littleosbook/littleosbook/user_mode.md

 Table: The segment descriptors needed for user mode.

 The difference is the DPL, which now allows code to execute in PL3.
-The segments can still be used to address the entire address space, so just using these segments for user mode code will not protect the kernel.
+The segments can still be used to address the entire address space, just using these segments for user mode code will not protect the kernel.
 For that we need paging.